InAnimaTe/induction/README.md

 **Usage**

 To get an assessment, just source your .zshrc and you'll see the Plugin component list out the current state of your agents.
-To register a key via an interactive menu, launch induction via an alaas you set or calling it directly: `induction [kill | ?/-h/help]`
+To register a key via an interactive menu, launch induction via an alias you set or calling it directly: `induction [kill | ?/-h/help]`

 ##### The Pieces